 What To Do Before Bringing Your Baby Home

-Safety First! – Be sure your car is safe.
-You will need a car seat to bring your baby home.
-Get your car seat and set it up in the car ahead of time so you have one less thing to worry about.
-Many local fire departments will also check your car seat for safety too.
+✔ Get a car seat.
+Set it up in the car ahead of time, so you have one less thing to worry about for the trip home.
+Not sure if you’ve installed it right?
+Many local fire departments will check your car seat for free.

-Accept Help When It’s Offered! – Often friends and family members will offer to help by cooking you some meals or cleaning your house while you’re at the hospital.
+✔ Accept help from those you trust.
+Often friends and family members will offer to help by cooking you some meals or cleaning your house while you’re at the hospital.
 Let them!
-Building these support networks and getting into the habit of accepting and asking for help when you need it will be beneficial for when baby comes home and you (understandably!) need a break.
+Building these support networks and getting into the habit of accepting and asking for help when you need it will be beneficial for when baby comes home.

 Our Baby’s First Year Milestone Guide helps you keep track of your child’s motor, sensory, communication, and feeding milestones throughout the first year.